peterbackgren/GitWithTheProgramme/README.md

 You need it bro,
 you´re on minus.

-GIT with the programme,
-fix and stage like a true master…

 I’ll help you GIT faster,
 ...branch and prune...
 …to avoid disaster.

+GIT with the programme,
+fix and stage like a true master.